 - Prostitution — Under Iowa Code § 725.1, it is an aggravated misdemeanor if a person sells, offers for sale, purchases, or offers to purchase services as a partner in a sex act.

-- Leasing Premises for Prostitution — Under Iowa Code § 725.4, it is a serious misdemeanor if a person renting or letting any building, structure or part thereof, boat, trailer or other place offering shelter or seclusion, fails to terminate the tenancy or effectively put an end to practice of prostitution in such place immediately upon knowing or having reason to know that the lessee or tenant is using such for the purposes of prostitution.
+- Leasing Premises for Prostitution — Under Iowa Code § 725.4, it is a serious misdemeanor if a person renting or letting any building, structure or part thereof, boat, trailer, or other place offering shelter or seclusion, fails to terminate the tenancy or effectively put an end to the practice of prostitution in such place immediately upon knowing or having reason to know that the lessee or tenant is using such for prostitution.

 Convictions for any solicitation or prostitution crimes in Iowa can carry some substantial consequences, depending on the classification of the offense.
 Punishments can include: